Mechanical Fitter

 The Role

-Carrying out installation, overhaul, and maintenance of mechanical systems and equipment
+Installation, overhaul, and maintenance of mechanical systems and equipment

-Working on propulsion units, pumps, diesel engines, high pressure air, and hydraulic systems
+Working on propulsion units, pumps, diesel engines, high-pressure air, and hydraulic systems

 About You

-Time served Mechanical Fitter or Maintenance Engineer
+A time-served Mechanical Fitter or Maintenance Engineer

 Confident with workshop machinery, mechanical alignment, and testing procedures

-Strong attention to detail and commitment to safe working practices
+Detail-oriented with a strong commitment to safe working practices

 Qualifications & Requirements